 You are strongly encouraged to adapt proposed activities in your application to allow for social distancing and ensure the safety of target participants, for example by undertaking virtual (online) activities rather than face-to-face events.

-Funding must be used to deliver projects that meet the objective and intended outcomes of the V&CG Program.
+Funding must be used to deliver projects and activities that meet the objectives and intended outcome of the SYV Grants Program.